-1. Performance data is for the General Electric LM6000PC CTs, Power Factor 1.0, altitude 880 feet, and barometric pressure of 14.24 PSIA.

-2. Performance data are based on the following natural gas fuel values: 23,051 Btu/lb, Higher Heating Value (HHV) and 1,005.3 Btu per standard cubic foot, HHV.
+Performance data is for the General Electric LM6000PC CTs, Power Factor 1 0, altitude 880 feet, and barometric pressure of 14 24 PSIA.
+Performance data are based on the following natural gas fuel values: 23,051 Btu/lb, Higher Heating Value (HHV) and 1,005.3 Btu per standard cubic foot, HHV.
+CO, emissions are for new CTs and do not represent degradation in engine efficiency due to normal operation of the ensure.

-3. CO2 emissions are for new CTs and do not represent degradation in engine efficiency due to normal operation of the engine.
+CO2 emissions are for new CTs and do not represent degradation in engine efficiency due to normal operation of the engine.